 Virtual Project Update Meeting - Summer 2020

-The Palo Alto Flood Basin Tide Gate Structure Replacement project will be hosting a virtual public meeting on Wednesday, June 24 at 5:30 P.M.
-The meeting will include a presentation on the background of the project and information about the project team’s current design concepts.
-There will be an opportunity for community members to provide input and ask questions, and for the project team to provide answers.
-We hope you will join us.
+Valley Water hosted a public meeting for the Palo Alto Flood Basin Tide Gate Structure Replacement project on Wednesday, June 24 at 5:30 P.M.
+The meeting included a presentation on the background of the project and information about the project team’s current design concepts.

 What to expect

-Construction to replace the PAFB Tide Gate Structure is anticipated to start in September 2021.
+Levee trail surface improvement work is anticipated to start in November 2021 and complete by the end of January 2022.
+Construction to replace the PAFB Tide Gate Structure is anticipated to start in September 2022.
 Construction activities will occur between the months of September and January, to avoid impacts to nesting birds.
 Work will occur from 7 a.m. to 6 p.m.
-The project is expected to be completed by the end of January 2025.
+The project is expected to be completed by the end of November 2026.

-Due to construction activities, including demolition and replacement of the tide gate structure, a portion of the Adobe Creek Loop Trail will be closed for the duration of the project.
+Due to construction activities, including demolition and replacement of the tide gate structure, a portion of the Adobe Creek Loop Trail will be closed for the majority of the duration of the project.
 Residents and trail users should comply with trail detour signs and take caution when using the trail.

 Expected trail detour during construction.